emirmndc/maritime-mrt/HOW_TO_BUY_MRT.md

 ---

-## Purchase Steps
+## Purchase Methods

+MRT can be acquired directly through **MetaMask Swap on Polygon** or through the official **QuickSwap MRT/USDC pair**.
+If the token does not appear automatically after purchase, it can be added manually in MetaMask using the official contract address. :contentReference[oaicite:1]{index=1}

+---

+## Method 1 — MetaMask

 ### Step 1
-Install MetaMask (or a compatible EVM wallet) and secure your seed phrase offline.
+Install MetaMask and secure your seed phrase offline.

 ### Step 2
 Switch your wallet network to **Polygon PoS**.

 ### Step 3
-Ensure you have a small **POL** balance available for transaction fees.
+Ensure you have a small **POL** balance available for gas fees.

 ### Step 4
-Acquire **USDC on Polygon**.
+Hold **USDC on Polygon** in your wallet.

 ### Step 5
-Open the official **QuickSwap MRT/USDC pair**.
+Open the **Swap** function inside MetaMask.
-This can be done directly through the **MetaMask in-app/browser flow** or any compatible wallet browser connected to Polygon.

 ### Step 6
-Swap **USDC → MRT** and confirm the transaction in your wallet.
+Select **USDC** as the token you want to swap from.

 ### Step 7
+Search for **MRT**.
-If MRT does not appear automatically in your wallet after the swap, add it manually as a **custom token** using the official contract address:
+If it does not appear automatically, add MRT manually using the official contract address:

 `0x94966B292DD32cD3fb82A83e60a56cEB3322D8FE`

+### Step 8
+Enter the amount, review the quote, and confirm the swap in MetaMask.

 ---

+## Method 2 — QuickSwap

+### Step 1
+Open the official **QuickSwap MRT/USDC pair** on Polygon.

+### Step 2
+Connect MetaMask or another compatible wallet.

+### Step 3
+Swap **USDC → MRT**.

+### Step 4
+Confirm the transaction in your wallet.

+---

 ## Important Note

-MRT can be purchased through the official QuickSwap pair while using **MetaMask on Polygon**.
-Adding MRT as a custom token in MetaMask is only required for wallet display.
+Adding MRT as a custom token in MetaMask may be required for wallet display.
-It is **not necessary before the swap** if you are using the official MRT/USDC pair.
+This does **not** necessarily need to be done before purchase if the asset is already detected during the swap flow. :contentReference[oaicite:2]{index=2}

 ---